Graduate Student Resources

 In parallel to these program-level and Division-level faculty resources, there are non-faculty resources within the Division who you can go to for help.
 The following are good places to go to for help:

 - Your Department Administration: These staff work in your department’s office and are here to help their entire department community.
 These staff may be a bit less familiar with your graduate program requirements, but they know your department’s faculty and any non-grad-program details about your department well.
-If you are in the Computer Science or Psychology graduate program, your department office serves the role described above for the DivSci Grad Affairs Office.
+If you are in the Computer Science or Computer Science graduate program, your department office serves the role described above for the DivSci Grad Affairs Office.